pcampbell42/discord-but-worse/README.md

 ## Future Direction
 Obviously, Discord is a massive app with a ton of features, so I could add to it seemingly forever.
 However, here are some of the immediate features that I've been thinking about implementing.
 * Custom server ordering - an interesting fullstack problem that would require a little bit of backend and a lot of frontend / css
-* Pinned messages - a basic fullstack feature
+* Pinned messages - a fullstack problem that would be simple to implement
-* Message reactions and emojis - also a basic fullstack feature
+* Message reactions and emojis - also a fullstack problem that would be simple to implement
 * Server owner can kick players - this is a pretty easy frontend problem that I could implement with websockets
 * View older messages in chat - a more challenging frontend problem
-* Online status - a super challenging websockets problem (use user channels to implement a way to check if a user is online)
+* Online status - a super challenging websockets problem (use user channels to listen for changes in users' status)

 ## Local Installation Guide
 Running this project locally only takes a few steps.